Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> The most important thing is to enjoy your life, to be happy, it's all that matters.
+> If you want to feel happy, do something for yourself.
+If you want to feel fulfilled, do something for someone else.

 <!-- QUOTE_END -->